fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

       output an empty DSIG table so MS will mark a font with .ttf extension as an OpenType font.

+   .. object:: no-FFTM-table

+      Do not generate an 'FFTM' table

    .. object:: TeX-table

       Include a 'TeX ' table in an ttf/otf file